yssource/rhai/README.md

 ```

 `push` and `pad` are only defined for standard built-in types.
 If you want to use them with
-your own custom type, you need to define a specific override:
+your own custom type, you need to register a type-specific version:

 ```rust
 engine.register_fn("push",